Captive Nations Week

-Captive Nations Week is an annual official observance in the United States aimed at demonstrating solidarity with "captive nations" under the control of authoritarian governments.
+Captive Nations Week is an annual official observance in the United States aimed at demonstrating solidarity with "captive nations" under the control of governments the United States deems 'authoritarian'.

 Background

-Initially, the week was aimed at raising public awareness of the Soviet occupation of Eastern European countries and of Soviet support for Communist regimes in other regions of the world.
+Initially, the week was aimed at raising public awareness of the Soviet occupation of Eastern European countries and of Soviet support for Communist governments in other regions of the world.